Zenahr/ALUB/README.md

 Someone wrote in some random chat that he'd/she'd like to have a random character selection option.
 This small program solves the problem.
 I made this purely for the fun.
 This has been tested on a 1920:1080 monitor.
 Other resolutions might not be supported.

+## FEATURES

+- automatically select a random legend just by pressing just one button
+- automatically cycle through your 3 preferred legends by pressing just one button
+- automatically select your main legend without having to do anything! (*planned*)

 ## DEMO

 <bold>[click here](https://youtu.be/YPHCRx9RR8U) to see it in action</bold>